mcanalesmayo/wifi-traffic-analytics/README.md

 ![](doc/img/setup_wds.png)

 The graphs analyzing several parameters for all experiments can be found under the [img](img) folder.
-The following graphs show these graphs for one of the experiments:
+The following graphs show these graphs for one of the experiments where the handoff happens at around second 45 and lasts more than 2 seconds:

 ![](img/diff_channel_moving/diff_ch_moving_rssi_connected.png)